Nigel-Mark-Smith/virtualbox_centos_servers/README.md

 Document File|File Contents|Execution order
 -------------|-------------|---------------
-Manual_Installation_of_CentOS_on_a_VirtualBox_VM.docx|Steps for installing CentOS manually on VM|N/A Create_dummy_server.txt|Creating VirtualBox VM|1
+Manual_Installation_of_CentOS_on_a_VirtualBox_VM.docx|Steps for installing CentOS manually on VM|N/A Installation_of_FreeIPA_VirtualBox_VM.docx|Steps for installing FreeIPA software using script 'ipa-server-install'|N/A Create_dummy_server.txt|Creating VirtualBox VM|1
 Create_an_installation_drive.txt|Creating a CentOS installation disk|2
 Create_an_installation_clone.txt|Creating a template CentOS VM|3